 For family days out in North Wales, the Welsh Mountain Zoo in Colwyn Bay is well worth a visit for those that love animals.
 The Zoo in North EWales is located on a hill overlooking the ocean and the amazing coastline.
 The Zoo was set in 1963 by a local family and has grown in size and popularity ever since.

-Today there are over 143 different species of animal on display at the Welsh Mountain Zoo.
+Today there are over 143 different species of animal on display at the Welsh Mountain Zoo, with the Seals being a real highlight.
 The Zoo encompasses an important garden.
 The Zoo’s gardens are made up of plants and seeds from around the world, from Chile, Central America and the Himalayas.
 The Zoo has animal experience for those looking to get up close and personal with a number of different species on site.

 Where is the Welsh Mountain Zoo – just 3 minutes drive from the A55 Expressway – exit at Rhos-on-Sea interchange (Junction 20) – the Zoo is signposted from here.
 From Bangor 30 mins, Caernarfon 40 mins, Wrexham 60 mins, Chester 60 mins, Liverpool 80 mins, Manchester 90 mins.

 - Child £4.91

 Valle Crucis Abbey

 In the hills of North Wales lies the ruins of this ancient Abbey.
 Built-in 1201 by Prince Madog ap Gruffydd and the ‘white monks’ of the Cistercian order.
 The journey through the windy hills of North Wales is certainly an adventure in itself when getting to the abbey.